remidinishanth/distributed_systems/databases/databases.md

 aspect of their design is that data from a given column (in the two-dimensional table sense) is stored together.

-In columnoriented databases, adding columns is quite inexpensive and is done on a row-by-row basis.
+In column-oriented databases, adding columns is quite inexpensive and is done on a row-by-row basis.

 With respect to structure, columnar is about midway between relational and key-value.

+Example: HBase, Cassandra, and Hypertable.